CaraGim/caragim.github.io/_posts/2019-04-02-gosu-cycle.md

   <br>
   <br>
   ◈ Draw (or Redraw) the window
-  ◈ This is procedure i.e the return value is 'undefined'.
+  ◈ This is procedure i.e the return value is 'undefined'.<br>
   {% highlight ruby %}
   def draw
     # Draws an image with an x, y and z